Andorra and The Pyrenees

 Great food and not a bad view either ?

 Day Seven.
-Le Mans to Caen 106 miles
+La Rochelle to Caen 248 miles

-Heading back to Caen for our late afternoon crossing back to Portsmouth arriving at around 21:30
+Leaving La Rochelle, we head back to Caen for our late afternoon crossing back to Portsmouth arriving at around 21:30.

 So how much will this amazing trip cost ?